 As you are aware, we are entering an extended period of frigid weather.
-Predictions are that we may see record breaking low temperatures this week and that this below normal pattern may be with us into January of 2018.

 During this period of time, it is important that you think about your normal habits for heating your house, and be certain that you are not putting your property at risk to have pipes freeze.
 Most do not think about the fact that most of their heating pipes, and very often their plumbing pipes, are on outside walls and thermostats are always on an inside wall.
 Being aware of this can result in a significant difference between the room temperature at the thermostat location and where pipes are on the cold exterior walls.

 Here are some preventive measures to help avoid these events:

 • Keep your thermostats set at the same temperature both day and night in all areas of the house.
 If you normally turn back the thermostats at night discontinue that practice until temperatures moderate.
 It is advisable to even keep the temperature of your home warmer during extreme cold periods.

 • If you have a wood stove be careful not to fool the thermostat into thinking there is plenty of warmth in the house and then freeze pipes on the outside walls.
 It is best to shut off the stove and use your central heating system until temperatures moderate.